By Carol Stiffler

 The pair may reunite at some point in the future, though it is too late for a reconciliation this year, McCormick said.
 But they’ve created a legacy that won’t tarnish: During their summers together, ABJ and Fe successfully hatched a world record of 32 chicks together, 29 of which successfully fledged the nest.
 These offspring included more female than male chicks, some of which have returned to the refuge and summer there to this day.

 ABJ and Fe also impressed with other best-ever stats: They once occupied parts of four pools at the Seney Refuge, the largest ever known loon territory.

 Interest in the loons remains high.
 McCormick said the birds will be observed as much as possible, and details about their future accomplishments — together or separate — will be shared when it is available.
 When looking for more information about divorce and child custody, contact a divorce lawyer or a family law firm for assistance.
 In addition, if you’re wondering how to get a divorce in Utah, it’s essential to familiarize yourself with the state’s legal requirements and procedures to ensure a smooth and efficient process.
 A divorce lawyer will protect your rights, and the lawyer will also discuss the law and your legal options.
 The attorney should review your situation and all the related documents.
-You can also check this new post about strategies for divorcing a narcissist You may also consider contacting professional mediate divorce services.
+You can also check this new post about strategies for divorcing a narcissist.
+You may also consider contacting professional mediate divorce services.

 The 95,000-acre Seney National Wildlife Refuge is essentially closed to anything but foot traffic this summer while projects go on to build a new visitor center and complete bridge work on the refuge’s roads.